hangle/Script/README.md

 <p>The 'script' program validates the script's command-syntax whose file extension
 is '.nc'.
 The program's  output file has the extension '.struct'.
 The '.struct' <br />
-file  is the input argument to the Notecard program.</p>
+file  is the input argument to the Notecard program (see Notecard repository).</p>

 <p>In the Script program, a command syntax error causes the command line to be <br />
 displayed along with  a brief description of the error.
 In the event of an error, <br />